Neuron-Chan/SOFE_Winter_2024-Notes/Intro to Artificial Intelligence/Lec_AI_1-4.md

   <summary style="font-size: 30px; font-weight: 500; cursor: pointer;">Lecture 1 | Chapter 1: Artificial Intelligence</summary>

 # What is AI?
 AI operates in its own "universe", systems that attempt to replicate human intelligence at a limited scale and scope.
+It is an attempt to reach two goals:

+1. To know how "natural intelligence" works.
+2. To build an intelligent "agent" or "entity".

+Of these goals, only the second goal has seen significant and visible progress.

 # Why is project management important?